Homogenization of a mean field game system in the small noise limit: Convergence for affine-constant initial data

 \section{Convergence for affine-constant initial data}

 We prove the homogenization result in the special case where initial and terminal data of the system \eqref{systemintro} are affine and constant, respectively.
-Our arguments are based on some a-priori estimates which are inspired by estimates from \cite{cllp1}, which were proved there with he scope of investigating the long time behaviour for MFG systems.
+Our arguments are based on some a priori estimates which are inspired by estimates used in \cite{cllp1} for investigating the long time behaviour for MFG systems.

-Fix $P\in\R^n$ and consider the mean field game system
+Fix $P\in\mathbb{R}^n$ and consider the mean field game system

 Actually the initial data $P\cdot x$ is not periodic, so Proposition \ref{ex} does not apply directly.
-In order to preserve the periodicity, for now on $\eps=\frac{1}{k}$, with $\kappa\in \N$.
+In order to preserve the periodicity, for now on $\epsilon=\frac{1}{k}$, with $k\in \mathbb{N}$.

 We construct a solution as follows.